PollyHannah/Phylogenomic-study/README.md

 Then, we reviewed each of the final gene tree at the family and genus level to look for evidence of recombination.
 Specifically, this involved two criteria:
 1. Well-supported topological differences in which the *Megalocytivirus* genus (in the case of family-level trees) or the megalocytivirus species (in the case of genus level trees) were not monophyletic.
 These were further examined with an AU test (see below).
-2. Trees in which the megalocytivirus genomes were on a very long branch separating them from other genera (see details in manuscript), indicating possible recombination with taxa from outside the family *Iridoviridae* (see details below).
+2. Trees in which the megalocytivirus genomes were on a very long branch separating them from other genera (see details in manuscript [here](https://www.biorxiv.org/content/10.1101/2025.10.27.684589v1)), indicating possible recombination with taxa from outside the family *Iridoviridae* (see details below).

 > Where did I root the gene trees?
 > #### Family-level